morucci/repoxplorer/README.md

         - language:python
 ```

-If a repository's branch(es) are not similar to the one(s) defined in the
+If the list of the repository branches differs to the one defined in the
-template then you can overwrite them.
+template then you can overwrite it like below.

 ```YAML
 project-templates: